OCA/sale-workflow/sale_packaging_default/README.rst

 -  The packaging quantity is set to 1 packaging unit.
 -  The product UoM quantity is set to the amount of units contained in 1 packaging.
+-  When changing to another product, instead of keeping the amount of UoM units, we now keep the packaging qty, and the UoM qty is recomputed accordingly.

 Bug Tracker
 ===========